rylanharper/nitrogen/README.md

 ### API Permissions

-Within your Shopify admin dashboard, navigate to `Settings` → `Apps and Sales Channels` → `Develop Apps` and create a custom app.
+Within your Shopify dashboard, navigate to `Settings` → `Apps and Sales Channels` → `Develop Apps` and create a custom app.
 Name it "Headless Storefront" so it's clear what it's being used for and configure the necessary Storefront API permissions needed for your project.
 To keep things simple, enable all Storefront API access scopes.
 Once the app is created, retrieve your storefront API access token to use in the project’s environment variables.

 ### Localization

-To support international currencies and localized experiences, enable Markets within your Shopify admin dashboard.
-Navigate to `Settings` → `Markets` and configure your global currency markets by either selecting `International` or `Add Market`.
-This allows customers to view prices in their local currency and switch between markets.
+To support international currencies and localized experiences, navigate to `Settings` → `Markets` and configure your global currency markets by either selecting `International` or `Add Market`.
+This allows customers to view prices in their local currency or switch between markets if needed.

 ### Filtering Products